Stvff/MIV/idea.md

 4. dynlib is asked for file extension and magic number (if there's a problem: inform the user)
 5. dynlib is copied to some cozy place (option in regfile ofc)

-- Zoom
+- Zoom (percentage is image pixel to screen pixel, zoomlimit is when 1 pixel completely covers the screen)
-- Pan
+- Pan (is in imagepixels removed from the center)
-- Rotate
+- Rotate (probably degrees, though I prefer radians for this (with the PI factored out))
 - The Slider/Player
 	- Segmented or Contiguous
 	- Prev or Next